PoCInnovation/Workshops/software/21.Serverless/SETUP.md

 # Now we gonna verify that the api is working
 yarn test
-# You should the get all the tests successfull (in green)
+# You should the get all the tests successful (in green)
 ```

 [Go back to the exercise](./README.md)